-The Company's immediate focus has been to obtain allowance from the FDA to carry a lead compound of the LB-100 series into a Phase I clinical trial.
+The Company's immediate focus is to determine the safety and appropriate dose of LB-100 when used alone and when used in combination with a widely used anticancer drug in its Phase 1 clinical trial.
 The Company believes the potent activity of these drugs, in combination with standard non-specific chemotherapeutic drugs against a diverse array of common and uncommon cancers of adults and children, merits bringing this treatment to patients as rapidly as possible.
-The primary goal of a Phase I clinical trial is to demonstrate the safety of administering a new drug to patients at doses expected to result in therapeutic benefit.
-If favorable treatment responses are also noted in the Phase I clinical trial, the Company would expect there to be increased interest by potential investors and by large pharmaceutical companies looking to add an entirely new approach to their anti-cancer drug portfolios.
-However, clinical benefit often is not apparent until a new compound advances to a Phase II clinical trial, which, if warranted, is anticipated to follow the Phase I clinical trial.
+If favorable treatment responses are also noted in the Phase 1 clinical trial, the Company would expect there to be increased interest by potential investors and by large pharmaceutical companies looking to add an entirely new approach to their anti-cancer drug portfolios.
+However, clinical benefit often is not apparent until a new compound advances to a Phase 2 clinical trial, which, if warranted, is anticipated to follow the Phase 1 clinical trial.